 The Master of Science in Education (MSEd.) in Higher Education Administration (HEA) emphasizes cultivating administrators, adept at building relationships, management skills and foundational knowledge that will sustain them throughout their careers.
 The department is committed to providing a practical, knowledge based program that prepares higher education administrators for successful professional lives and careers and positions them well to pursue doctorates in the discipline.
 The 39-credit program curriculum emphasizes theoretically grounded practical application and culminates in a capstone experiential internship.
 The program is designed for students who work or aspire to work in a higher education setting requiring graduate level knowledge and credentials for career competence and advancement in the field of higher education.

-The hybrid program format combines online (90%) courses punctuated with periodic intensive weekend, face-to-face (10%) classroom experiences (one, Friday night/Saturday day seminar per term), providing busy, adult, and often employed students with the best of both worlds - - online course rigor and convenience combined with the opportunity to leverage in-person learning experiences and foster extensive professional networks and relationships with peers and instructors.
+This 100% online program format provides busy, adult, and often employed students with online course rigor and personalized one-on-one attention from program faculty.
+Optional in-person events will foster extensive professional networks and relationships with peers and instructors.
 All-year (i.e., SU, FA, WI, and SP) scheduling allows students to fast-track their time-to-completion, in 15 - 18 months.

 Admission to the Program